saichandu415/AA_BotInsight_Tableau_WDC/README.md

 3. The core functionality is implemented in the .js file within 4 steps

     1. Make connector
     2. Create getSchema implementation
         This creates the Table schema in tableau.
 It is just the representation of the JSON response for tableau columns
     3. Create getData implementation
         Here we make the necessary AJAX Calls to get the data from API's and transform them to the Table Schema
+        > During the implementation make sure the [Authentication](https://github.com/saichandu415/AA_BotInsight_Tableau_WDC#authentication) is called first then any of the BOTINSIGHT API's
     4. Register connector

 4. We need to understand the API's we are going to make connector for, In this case the flow is we create the authentication token from `/v1/authentication` and we use it within the header of the `/v2/botinsight/data/api/getaudittraildata` We will implement the same in the connector